 The Power of Broke is great real life approaches to making your dreams come true.
 Daymond John, the Shark Tank mogul, gives plenty of examples, including his own life story, of how average folks used the resources they had to make their dreams come true.
 The stories are incredibly interesting and show us that where there’s a will, there is most assuredly a way.

 Amen to all of that!
 These books have inspired me to trust in my purpose, to be patient with my process, and to push myself to rise to new heights.
 My hope is that they will do the same for you.

 I mentioned earlier that I'd hook you up with the info on how to join The Working Dancer movement.
-To become apart of our awesome Dance Fam and gain access to my FREE book, The Freelance Dancer's Roadmap, all you have to do is click the button below.
+To become apart of our awesome Dance Fam and gain access to my FREE Success Starter Kit plus a list of all my favorite resources like these, all you have to do is click the button below.